 Water-resistant: Yes (IP55 rating -- can withstand heavy sprays of water).
 Read our Jabra Elite 75t review.

 Jaybird got off to a bumpy start in the world of true wireless -- that's "AirPod-style headphones" -- when it released its Jaybird Run workout headphones back in October 2017.
 Updated to the wireless in-ear Jaybird Run XT earlier this year, the Jaybird Run earbuds were well designed but had some small performance issues that held them back from being great.
 But their wireless successor model, the Jaybird Vista (cue the Windows Vista jokes), includes design, battery life and performance improvements that make it the quality product I'd hoped the Jaybird Run would be.

-At $180 (£160, AU$280), this pair of earbuds is a little more expensive than they should be, but they're among the better true wireless headphones to hit the market in 2019.
+At $180 (£160, AU$280), this pair of earbuds is a little more expensive than they should be, but they're among the better true wireless headphones to hit the market last year.
 They'll appeal to those looking for a more discreet set of totally wireless sports earbuds that offer full waterproofing.

 Water-resistant: Yes (IPX7 -- fully waterproof).
 Read the Jaybird Vista review.

 If you can't afford the AirPods Pro, the Anker Soundcore Liberty Air 2 is a good alternative and are a top model for making calls.
 Like the AirPods Pro, they do a remarkably good job of muffling ambient noise (callers said they could hear me fine even with a lot of street noise around me).
 While they don't have active noise canceling, they sound nearly as good, fit comfortably and their noise-isolating design passively seals out a lot of ambient noise.
 They only cost $100.

 Water-resistant: Yes (IPX5 rating -- can withstand heavy sprays of water).
 Read full review.